-- One hectare of catch or cover crop provides 0.30 hectares of FFA - Permitted crops in a sown mix are rye, barley, oats, phacelia, oilseed radish, vetch, mustard and lucerne ONLY. - Stubble turnips and kale are not included as these are usually grazed. - Cover crops must be planted by 1st October and retained until at least 15th January following. - Catch crops must be planted by 20th August and be retained until at least 14th October iv.
+- One hectare of catch or cover crop provides 0.30 hectares of EFA. - Permitted crops in a sown mix are rye, barley, oats, phacelia, oilseed radish, vetch, mustard and Lucerne ONLY. - Stubble turnips and kale are not included as these are usually grazed. - Cover crops must be planted by 1st October and retained until at least 15th January following. - Catch crops must be planted by 20th August and be retained until at least 14th October. - Where a catch or cover crop is under sown in a growing crop, the relevant period runs from the date of harvest of the main crop until the next main crop is sown, even if this results in a shorter timeframe than the dates set out above. - These crops will count towards the EFA obligation for the year in which grown (i.e. to count for 2019 the crops would need to be planted in autumn 2019). - Notably the RPA granted a derogation regarding EFA cover crop management in the 2018 autumn, due to the dry weather and the threat to fodder stocks and ground cover, this permitted more farmers to sow fodder crops instead of the permitted crops shown above.

+iv.
 Nitrogen-fixing crops